fako1024/topo/README.md

 func (d Dependency) String() string

 // Sort performs a topological sort on a slice using a functional approach to generalize
-// the input data, construct a directed graph (using the dependency constraints) and
+// the input data, constructs a directed graph (using the dependency constraints) and
-// finally converting back the resulting object list to the original slice (sort in place) func Sort(data interface{}, deps []Dependency, getter func(i int) Type, setter func(i int, val Type)) (err error)
+// finally converts back the resulting object list to the original slice (sort in place) func Sort(data interface{}, deps []Dependency, getter func(i int) Type, setter func(i int, val Type)) (err error)

 ```